If you want to start a new website – be it for business purposes or a personal project – there are two main paths you can take:

 There are more than 4,500 free themes available in the official directory and probably 2-5x that in the premium market.

-And, obviously, you don’t need a developer to help you look for themes.
-You can do this yourself.
+Obviously, you won’t need a developer to help you look for themes.
+You can do that yourself.
 Some common places to check out, for example:

 - Official WordPress.org theme directory